 On August 31, 2007, we entered into an agreement for a \$125.0 million senior secured credit facility which provides for a \$75.0 million revolving credit line (which may be increased or decreased in accordance with the terms of the related credit agreement) and a \$50.0 million term loan facility.
 At our option, borrowings under the Credit Agreement bear interest at either (1) the greater of a prime rate or the federal funds rate plus a spread based upon our leverage ratio or (2) an adjusted London Interbank Offered Rate ("LIBOR") plus a spread based upon our leverage ratio.
-There was a \$10.0 million term loan outstanding under the facility accruing interest at 1.1875% (which was equal to an adjusted one-month LIBOR plus a spread of 1.0%) as of June 30, 2011.
-As of June 30, 2011, we had a \$15.0 million letter of credit outstanding, which reduced our borrowing capacity under the revolving credit line.
+There was a \$10.0 million term loan outstanding under the facility, which was classified as current at September 30, 2011 because the Credit Agreement expires in less than twelve months.
+There was \$10.0 million outstanding under our revolving credit line as of September 30, 2011.
+The term loan was accruing interest at 1.125% (which was equal to an adjusted one-month LIBOR plus a spread of 1.0%) as of September 30, 2011.
+The amount outstanding under the revolving credit line was accruing interest at 3.25% as of September 30, 2011, and was converted to the lower adjusted LIBOR rate effective October 4, 2011.
+As of September 30, 2011, we had approximately \$17.2 million outstanding in two letters of credit, which reduced our borrowing capacity under the revolving credit line.
+We had \$47.8 million available under the Credit Agreement as of September 30, 2011.
 The Credit Agreement expires on August 31, 2012.
-We had \$60.0 million available under the Credit Agreement as of June 30, 2011.
+We intend to refinance this debt prior to its maturity with newly issued debt.

 The terms of the Credit Agreement require, among other things, that we adhere to a maximum leverage ratio and maintain a minimum EBITDA-based interest coverage ratio, both of which are defined under the Credit Agreement and determined on a rolling four consecutive quarter basis.
 The EBITDA-based interest coverage ratio covenant requires us to have a ratio of EBITDA to interest expense of not less than 3.0 to 1.0.
 We are also required to have a leverage ratio of no more than 3.0 to 1.0.
-As of June 30, 2011, our interest coverage ratio was in excess of 45.0 to 1.0 and our leverage ratio was less than 1.0 to 1.0, both within the required covenant levels permitted under the Credit Agreement.
+As of September 30, 2011, our interest coverage ratio was in excess of 68.0 to 1.0 and our leverage ratio was less than 1.0 to 1.0, both within the required covenant levels permitted under the Credit Agreement.

 The Credit Agreement also includes other specific limits or restrictions on additional indebtedness, liens and capital expenditure activity.
 Our obligations under the Credit Agreement are secured by a lien on all of our property (including the capital stock of our subsidiaries) other than any property subject to a certificate of title, subject to a lease or similar interest and our real property and fixtures.
-As of June 30, 2011, we were in compliance with all applicable debt covenants.
+As of September 30, 2011, we were in compliance with all applicable debt covenants.